lucasasr25/E-commerce-hardware/README.md

 # E-commerce-hardware Project Overview

-This project, E-commerce-hardware, is being developed in FATEC MG LES.
+This project, E-commerce-hardware, is being developed at FATEC MG LES.

 ## Current Technologies Utilized:
 - Node.js
 - React Native
 - PostgreSQL
+- Current platforms for development: Vercel and GitHub

 ## AI Integration:
 One of the key features of the project is AI integration.
 Specifically, there's a chatbot designed to assist individuals who are unfamiliar with hardware-related concepts and products.

-## Atualização 25/02/2024
+## Update 25/02/2024